List of Barbie films: Barbie in the 12 Dancing Princesses (2006)

-Based on The Twelve Dancing Princesses, a German fairy tale recorded by the Brothers Grimm.
-It tells the story of a widowed King Randolph and his 12 daughters, including Princess Genevieve – played by Barbie.
+Based on the eponymous tale by the Brothers Grimm, it's the 9th entry and the 3rd ballet film.
+It tells the story of a widowed King Randolph and his 12 daughters, including the most outgoing of them all, Princess Genevieve, played by Barbie.
 To ensure his daughters grow up to learn to behave like proper ladies, the King enlists his less fortunate cousin, Duchess Rowena, to teach the girls about royal etiquette.
 Little does he know that the Duchess wants to end his life and take over the kingdom for herself.